 “16 years ago, my life was changed forever.”

 Now many people make jokes about men forgetting anniversaries, but it seems to be an unspeakable horror when a woman does such.
 I momentarily wracked my computer brain, wondering what in the heck it was that I was supposed to remember.
-10 seconds later it clicked and I said
+10 seconds later it clicked and I said“ I could have you commemorate the event by laying face down in the hallway and I spread the bills around you “

 He laughed.
 What was this momentous occasion you ask ?
 16 years ago he was ordained as a Roman Catholic Deacon.
 8 years of formation training lead to the point where he formally pledged obedience to the church through our local Bishop.
 A vow that was sealed with the laying on of hands, the anointing with Holy Oils and would be binding for life.